egelja/caelus-cml/doc/source/Tutorial/sections/tee-junction-tutorial.rst

 *Boundary Conditions*

-Referring to :num:`Fig. #tj-domain-tutorials`, the following boundary conditions will be applied:
+Referring to :numref:`tj-domain-tutorials`, the following boundary conditions will be applied:

 * Inlet
     - Velocity: Parabolic velocity profile; average velocity of :math:`v = 1.0~m/s` in :math:`y` direction